TheWryneckArchivist/Magpie/README.md

 # Wryneck

-A dynamic configuration extension file format with upcoming interpreter.
+A dynamic configuration extension file format with interpreter for the upcoming future.

 As expected, Wryneck should function as a configuration file format but also will offer lightweight scripting capabilities robust enough for certain game development applications.